near/chain-hosted-ui/README.md

 By building off a provided template with preconfigured code splitting, it is possible to yield separate bundles for the template boilerplate and the custom dapp code.
 The template boilerplate can be uploaded once then served for every dapp built on that template.
 This decreases the cost of a deploy to only the custom dapp code + dependencies.

+> ⚠️ Storage optimizations are not yet implemented in the current release

 ## Asset Hosting

 There is not yet a specific recommendation for hosting the larger assets a web app may rely on (e.g. images).
 Leveraging a decentralized storage service would make sense to maintain a fully decentralized deploy.